aulonvishesella/Aphasia-App-Unity/README.md

 # What I learnt

--> Writing scripts in C# to implement voice recongition, audio , levels, scoring system, record system, character movement, interactions with other virtual people in the world and so on
+-> Writing scripts in C# for:
+    -> Speech Recognition (mainly when a user wishes to practice a word) -> In-Game Audio(play,mute,delete)
+    -> Levels (proceed and trak back to different levels) -> Tracking current and previous scores(local storage) -> Interacting with different avatars in the map -> Moving the avatar around the map

--> GUI and in-game designs using Unity
+    -> Transitioning to different GUI screens

+-> Design:
+     -> Level Design
--> Local storage
+     -> GUI Design